 Nothing in this Agreement shall be construed as granting planning permission or any other approval, consent or permission required from the County Council in the exercise of any other statutory function.

-Nothing in this Agreement shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission (other than the Planning Permission or specified in a section 73 permission to which clause 16 appliesgranted (whether or not on appeal) after the date of this Agreement.
+Nothing in this Agreement shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission (other than the Planning Permission or specified in a section 73 permission to which Clause 16 applies) granted (whether or not on appeal) after the date of this Agreement.

 In the event that the description of the Development or a condition or conditions to the Planning Permission is or are varied pursuant to Section 96A of the 1990 Act this Agreement shall continue in full force in respect of the Planning Permission with the relevant condition or conditions as so varied.